MaxAlyokhin/binary-synth/README.md

 You can save your settings in two ways:

 - via a URL link.
 When you click in the address bar of your browser, the application automatically generates a link to which the settings are written.
 You can copy it and when you open the link, the settings will be applied immediately, all you have to do is download a file for sound synthesis.
 - through a file.
-The interface includes Save settings and Load settings buttons, which allow you to save or load a settings file to or from your computer.
+The interface includes Save / Load / Restore settings buttons, which allow you to save or load a settings file to or from your computer and also restore initial settings.

 ## Run locally and build the project
 <a id="run"></a>